EliaTogni/Univault/Classes/Simulation.md

 $$\frac{\eta}{n (10^{-k})^2} \leq 1 - \delta$$
 $$n \geq \Bigg \lceil \frac{\eta}{(1 - \delta)10^{-2k}} \Bigg \rceil$$

-While this theoretical result seems extremely useful, it assumes to have at disposal $\eta$ which in our case is a constant but only because it derives from an analytical step and holds only for a very specifical random variable known from the beginning.
+While this theoretical result seems extremely useful, it assumes to have at disposal $\eta$ which in our case is a constant but only because it derives from an analytical step and holds only for a very specifical Random Variable known from the beginning.
 Therefore, it is tipically necessary to estimate $\eta$ through experiments to utilize this property.

 -------------------------------------------------------------